TomD0wning/DataStructuresAndAlgorithms/Sorting.md

 Merge sort is a recursive algorithm that continually splits a list in half, in effect using a divide and conquer technique which improves performance over sorting algorithms.

-It initially checks the base case (list is empty or has one element), then recursivly invokes a merge sort on both halves of the split list.
+It initially checks the base case (list is empty or has one element), then recursively invokes a merge sort on both halves of the split list.

 In general the merge sort a merge sort is a _O(n log n)_.
-Dividing a list in half is is _log2 n_, where n is the length of the list, the next step is mergeing which results in a list of size n, of which requires n operations.
+Dividing a list in half is is _log2 n_, where n is the length of the list, the next step is merging which results in a list of size n, of which requires n operations.
 The result being log n splits, each of which cost n for a total of _n log n_ operations.

 ### Quick sort